se-for-sci/se-for-sci.github.io/content/week02_testing/pytest.md

 don't try to use an unspecified fixture.
-And `--strict-config` will error if you make a mistake in your config. `xfail_strict` will change the default for `xfail` to fail the tests if it doesn't fail - you can still override locally in a specific xfail for a flaky failure. `filter_warnings` will cause all warnings to be errors (you can add allowed warnings here too). `log_cli_level` will report `INFO` and above log messages on a failure.
+And `--strict-config` will error if you make a mistake in your config. `xfail_strict` will change the default for `xfail` to fail the tests if it doesn't fail - you can still override locally in a specific xfail for a flaky failure. `filterwarnings` will cause all warnings to be errors (you can add allowed warnings here too). `log_cli_level` will report `INFO` and above log messages on a failure.
 Finally, `testpaths` will limit `pytest` to just looking in the folders given - useful if it tries to pick